 Born Free USA Position: SUPPORT

 Update (March, 2014): This bill failed to get a vote before the deadline, so it is dead.
-We are hopeful it will be reintroduced next year.

 Update (February, 2014): This bill was amended in the Assembly Committee On Consumer Protection.
 See the italicized and stricken portions of the Bill Description below for details.